aeposten/color-scheme-generator/README.md

 # Color Scheme Generator

-[Color Scheme Generator](https://aeposten.github.io/color-scheme-generator/)an application using the [The Color API](https://www.thecolorapi.com/) that allows the user to save and generate color schemes based on a selected color value.
+[Color Scheme Generator](https://aeposten.github.io/color-scheme-generator/) an application using the [The Color API](https://www.thecolorapi.com/) that allows the user to save and generate color schemes based on a selected color value.

 ## Table of contents